Chisom83/Northwind_project/README.md

 1. Are there any noticeable sales trends over time?
 - To analyze sales trends over time, the following steps were taken:

-The Total Revenue calculated for the KPIs was used, the month field from the calendar table was used for grouping.
+The Total Revenue calculated for the KPIs was used and the month field from the calendar table was used for grouping.
 A line chart was plotted to visualize the trends.
 Tooltip was created in a different page showing the Total Revenue and Total Quantity per month.

+#### Visualization
+- Chart Type: Line Chart

+- X-Axis: Month

+- Y-Axis: Total Revenue

 #### Insights
 General Insight

-   - There is a downward noticeable sales trend overall.
+   - There is a downward noticeable sales trend overtime.

    - From October to April, sales were high showing a peak period but from May to September, sales fluctuated and declined.
 ##### Yearly Breakdown
 - 2013
-   - Sales was recorded fro the second half of the year.
+   - Sales was recorded for the second half of the year.
    - Peaks: November recorded the higest sales, followed by slight increase in October, December, July and August.
    - Lows: September experience a very low sales.